 In 1916 the Manor House Estate was commandeered by the War Office and given to the Allied Hospital Benevolent Fund to build a hospital for injured servicemen.

-The Hospital opened in 1917 with 102 beds housed in temporary huts and its administration located in the Manor House at Golders Hill, which had originally been built by John Bone, Lord of the Manor of Hendon in the 1790s.
+The Manor House Hospital opened on 29th September 1917 with 102 beds housed in temporary huts.
+Its administration was located in the Manor House at Golders Hill, which had originally been built by John Bone, Lord of the Manor of Hendon in the 1790s.

 In 1919 the Benevolent Fund was renamed the Industrial Orthopaedic Society.
 The Hospital began to treat victims of industrial accidents and became a recognised orthopaedic centre.